michaelkemp/byu-cloud-conference-educate/README.md

     - MySQL RDS Instances in each US-East-1 Subnet
     - A Random Password for MySQL Access
     - A Security Group that allows SSH access to the EC2 Instances from Local IP
+- Python script to stop/start EC2 and RDS instances via the commandline

 ## Setting Up Windows with Windows Subsystem for Linux (WSL)